awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 # Use Kernel Live Patching on Amazon Linux 2 instances<a name="kernel-live-patching"></a>

-Kernel Live Patching for Amazon Linux 2 enables you to apply security vulnerability and critical bug patches to a running Linux kernel, without reboots or disruptions to running applications\.
+Kernel Live Patching for Amazon Linux 2 enables you to apply security vulnerability and critical bug patches to a running Linux kernel without reboots or disruptions to running applications\.
 This allows you to benefit from improved service and application availability, while keeping your infrastructure secure and up to date\.
 Kernel Live Patching is supported on Amazon EC2 instances and [on\-premises virtual machines](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-2-virtual-machine.html) running Amazon Linux 2\.

 For general information about Kernel Live Patching, see [Kernel Live Patching on Amazon Linux 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html) in the *Amazon EC2 User Guide for Linux Instances*\.